ME-ICA/me-ica/README.md

 # Important Files and Directories

 - `meica.py` : a master script that performs preprocessing and calls the ICA/TE-dependence analysis script `lib_tedana.py`
-- `meica.libs` : a folder that includes utility functions for TE-dependence analysis for denoising and anatomical-functional co-registration
+- `libmeica` : a folder that includes utility functions for TE-dependence analysis for denoising and anatomical-functional co-registration
-- `meica.libs/lib_tedana.py` : performs ICA and TE-dependence calculations
+- `tedana.py` : performs ICA and TE-dependence calculations

 # Usage

-fMRI data is called: 		rest_e1.nii.gz, rest_e2.nii.gz, rest_e3.nii.gz, etc.
+fMRI data is called: 		rest_e1.nii.gz rest_e2.nii.gz rest_e3.nii.gz, etc.
 Anatomical is:		mprage.nii.gz

-meica.py and lib_tedana.py have a number of options which you can view using the -h flag.
+meica.py and tedana.py have a number of options which you can view using the -h flag.

 Here's an example use:

-    meica.py -d rest1_e1.nii.gz,rest1_e2.nii.gz,rest1_e3.nii.gz -e 15,30,45 -b 15s -a mprage.nii --MNI --prefix sub1_rest
+    meica.py -d rest1_e1.nii.gz rest1_e2.nii.gz rest1_e3.nii.gz  -a mprage.nii --MNI --prefix sub1_rest

 This means:

-    -e 15,30,45   are the echo times in milliseconds -d rest_e1.nii.gz,rest_e2...   are the 4-D time series datasets (comma separated list of dataset of each TE) from a multi-echo fMRI acqusition
-    -a ...   is a "raw" mprage with a skull
+    -d rest_e1.nii.gz rest_e2...   are the 4-D time series datasets (space separated list) from a multi-echo fMRI acqusition -a ...   is a "raw" mprage with a skull
-    -b   15 means drop first 15 seconds of data for equilibration --MNI   warp anatomical to MNI space using a built-in high-resolution MNI template.
+    --MNI   warp anatomical to MNI space using a built-in high-resolution MNI template.
    	--prefix sub1_rest   prefix for final functional output datasets, i.e. sub1_rest_....nii.gz

+N.B.
+- Now a simple space separated list of datasets is supported, no quotes needed.
+- Assuming BIDS .json files are in the folder, TEs are read from the BIDS headers, making usage much easier

+Other options:
+    -e 15,30,45   are the echo times in milliseconds

 Again, see `meica.py -h` for handling other situations such as: anatomical with no skull, no anatomical at all, applying FWHM smoothing, non-linear warp to standard space, etc.